Wanneroo Road and Ocean Reef Road Interchange

 Work will include construction of a bridge over Ocean Reef Road including signalised off and on ramps, service relocations and drainage improvements and realignment of paths and pedestrian crossing points.

-Theconcept design for the interchange provide more details.
+TheOpen Concept design PDF for the interchange provides more details.

-A Community Reference Group has been formed to:
+A Community Construction Group has been formed to:

 - assist in identifying, discussing and providing advice on the community issues associated with the project exchange information between us, the contractor and the community